jkroes/urob-zmk-config/memory-bank/activeContext.md

 *What are the immediate, actionable next steps?*

+- [x] Update `systemPatterns.md` with the detailed build process analysis.
+- [x] Update `techContext.md` to include details about the CI/CD workflows.
 - [ ] Identify all bindings, macros, and combos that reference the current left and right thumb key bindings.
 - [ ] Swap the primary thumb key bindings in `config/base.keymap`.
 - [ ] Update all dependent configurations to reflect the new thumb key locations.